 The Legacy of Classic Ford Cars

 Even today, these classic Fords continue to inspire new generations of car enthusiasts.
-The Mustang’s legacy lives on in modern muscle cars, the Model T’s influence can be seen in the continued importance of affordability and accessibility in car manufacturing, and the Thunderbird’s spirit of luxury and style remains a benchmark for personal cars.
+It lives on in modern muscle cars, and the Model T’s influence can be seen.
+It can be the continued importance of affordability and accessibility in car manufacturing.
+And the Thunderbird’s spirit of luxury and style remains a benchmark for personal cars.

 Conclusion